-Facts related to anti-doping rule violations may be established by any reliable means, including admissions.14 The following rules of proof shall be applicable in doping cases:
+Facts related to anti-doping rule violations may be established by any reliable means, including admissions.
+The following rules of proof shall be applicable in doping cases:

-- Analytical methods or Decision Limits approved by WADA after consultation within the relevant scientific community or which have been the subject of peer review are presumed to be scientifically valid.
+- 3.2.1 Analytical methods or Decision Limits approved by WADA after consultation within the relevant scientific community or which have been the subject of peer review are presumed to be scientifically valid.
 Any Athlete or other Person seeking to challenge whether the conditions for such presumptions have been met or to rebut this presumption of scientific validity shall, as a condition precedent to any such challenge, first notify WADA of the challenge and the basis of the challenge.
 The initial hearing body, appellate body or CAS, on its own initiative, may also inform WADA of any such challenge.
 Within 10 days of WADA's receipt of such notice and the case file related to such challenge, WADA shall also have the right to intervene as a party, appear as amicus curiae or otherwise provide evidence in such proceeding.
-In cases before CAS, at WADA's request, the CAS panel shall appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge.15 - 3.2.2 WADA-accredited laboratories and other laboratories approved by WADA are presumed to have conducted Sample analysis and custodial procedures in accordance with the International Standard for Laboratories.
+In cases before CAS, at WADA's request, the CAS panel shall appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge. - 3.2.2 WADA-accredited laboratories and other laboratories approved by WADA are presumed to have conducted Sample analysis and custodial procedures in accordance with the International Standard for Laboratories.
 The Athlete or other Person may rebut this presumption by establishing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding.
-If the Athlete or other Person rebuts the preceding presumption by showing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then DFSNZ shall have the burden to establish that such departure did not cause the Adverse Analytical Finding.
-16 - 3.2.3 Departures from any other International Standard or other anti-doping rule or policy set forth in the Code or in these Rules shall not invalidate analytical results or other evidence of an anti-doping rule violation, and shall not constitute
+If the Athlete or other Person rebuts the preceding presumption by showing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, If the Athlete or other Person rebuts the preceding presumption by showing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then DFSNZ shall have the burden to establish that such departure did not cause the Adverse Analytical Finding. - 3.2.3 Departures from any other International Standard or other anti-doping rule or policy set forth in the Code or in these Rules shall not invalidate analytical results or other evidence of an anti-doping rule violation, and shall not constitute